 In-course scholarships (awarded to students currently enrolled at McGill) are automatically determined by individual faculties and communicated to successful recipients in the summer months.
 No separate applications are required.
 These awards are tenable for one year only and are not renewable.
 Neither are they transferable should students decide to change faculties.
 All questions about in-course awards should be directed to the appropriate faculty.

 To receive an in-course award in its entirety, students must be registered on a full-time basis during the regular academic session in a minimum 27 McGill graded credits, unless otherwise specified by their Faculty.

 Recipients of in-course awards contemplating an internship or exchange should consult their individual faculty office for regulations governing these activities.

 Although centrally-administered McGill entrance scholarships are transferable, many of them specify restrictions by faculty.
-If recipients of entrance scholarships are registered in one faculty and decide to change faculties, they must scholarships [at] mcgill [dot] ca (advise the Scholarships and Student Aid Office), which will ensure that students receive a scholarship tenable in the appropriate faculty.
+If recipients of entrance scholarships are registered in one faculty and decide to change faculties, they must scholarships [at] mcgill.ca (advise the Scholarships and Student Aid Office), which will ensure that students receive a scholarship tenable in the appropriate faculty.

 Certain faculties at McGill award their own entrance scholarships—these faculty-specific entrance scholarships are not transferable.

 In-course faculty scholarships are not transferable.

 Courses taken at other Quebec universities through the Inter-University Transfer (IUT) Agreement may be counted towards the requirements for scholarship renewal or for consideration for other academic awards, to a maximum of 3 credits per semester or 6 credits per annum.
 Eligibility will be based on all courses taken during the regular academic year and the combined GPA for the Fall and Winter terms at McGill as well as the global GPA, which will include the IUT credits.